 Chilham St. Mary’s Church of England Primary School is a thriving family and community centred school in the heart of beautiful Kent countryside.
-The children benefit from access to wonderful natural and historic resources literally right on our doorstep.
-The castle grounds and lake are generously made available to the school for outdoor learning opportunities.
-We also house our breakfast and lunchtime meals downstairs in a magnificent Tudor building, the upstairs of which is a hall where we assemble for Morning Worship, music lessons and celebrations.
-The school works closely with Chilham’s Church, the village hall and the fantastically resourced sports ground and hall, which the children use for sports clubs and P.E.
+The children benefit from access to wonderful natural and historic resources on our doorstep.
+The castle grounds are generously made available to us for outdoor learning opportunities and the castle pool for our swimming lessons.
+We house our breakfast and lunchtime meals downstairs in a magnificent Tudor building, the upstairs of which is a hall where we assemble for Worship, music and celebrations.
+The school works closely with Chilham’s Church, Old Wives Lees Village Hall, Chilham Village Hall and the Recreation Ground Trust.

 We hope you will enjoy visiting us on our website and if you are interested in your child joining us; to welcoming you at our school very soon.

 At CSM we use the Letters and Sounds Phonics Programme which aims to build children’s speaking and listening skills in their own right: click here for more information:

 DFE Performance Tables link

 Chilham St. Mary’s currently accepts up to 15 children per year group.
 The school consists of four classes: Wrens, Herons, Martins and Peacocks.
 The Wrens are our youngest – made up of Reception aged children.
 Years 1 and 2 are The Herons; Years 3 and 4 are The Martins and Years 5 and 6 are the Peacocks.
 If you are interested in your child joining us, please contact Melanie Woodland on 01227 730442 to make an appointment or e-mail us at firstname.lastname@example.org

 MORE ADMISSIONS INFORMATION IS CONTAINED IN THE LATEST NEWS COLUMN ON THE TOP RIGHT OF THE SCREEN >>>

 Information relating to Reception places for September 2017